CalebKAston/Piano-Lessons/client/_PRESS-RELEASE.md

 This application allows for many people to view the comic, leave comments, and provides proof that a comic is worthy of publishing.

-"There is always another secret."
+"There is always another secret." -Kelsier

 Getting on board with this product is as easy as going to the website and reading the prologue.

-## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

-## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+"This is by far the best user experience I have had with a comic book website!" -Random Citizen

+And that's it in a nutshell!
+Get out there, and get into the comic!